psiphi75/ss-logger/Readme.md

 # Super Simple JavaScript logger

 A super simple JavaScript logger.
 It allows labels/tags, custom logging levels, custom output formatting and it's small.
+It has no dependancies.

 ## Usage